 - a.
-In determining whether to adopt or deny a proposed zoning map amendment, the County Council may consider many factors, including but not limited to whether, and the extent to which, the proposed amendment:59 - 1.
+In determining whether to adopt or deny a proposed zoning map amendment, the County Council may consider many factors, including but not limited to whether, and the extent to which, the proposed amendment:58 - 1.
 Is in accordance with the goals and policies of the Comprehensive Plan and other applicable plans and planning documents adopted by the County; - 2.
 Would allow a range of uses that are compatible with the uses allowed on other property in the immediate vicinity; - 3.
 Would avoid creating an inappropriately isolated district unrelated to adjacent and surrounding districts; - 4.
 Would allow the subject property to be put to a reasonably viable economic use; - 5.
 Would result in development that can be served by available, adequate, and suitable public facilities (e.g., streets, potable water, sewerage, stormwater management); - 6.
 Would avoid creating significantly adverse impacts on the natural environment, including but not limited to water, air, noise, stormwater management, wildlife, vegetation, wetlands, and the natural functioning of the environment; and - 7.
 Is appropriate due to any changed or changing conditions in the affected area.

-(c) Planned Development60
+(c) Planned Development59

-Planned developments are developments having a mix of uses that are planned and developed under unified control and in accordance with more flexible standards and procedures in order to achieve innovative site design, improved appearance, greater compatibility of uses, increased preservation of natural and scenic features, improved service by community facilities, better functioning of vehicular access and circulation, and otherwise higher-quality development than could be achieved through base zoning district regulations.
-The purpose of this section is to provide a uniform mechanism for amending the Zoning Map to establish any of the planned development districts set forth in this Ordinance.
+Planned developments are developments having a mix of uses that are planned and developed under unified control and in accordance with more flexible standards and procedures in order to achieve innovative site design, improved appearance, greater

-59 This new section gives general nonbinding direction to the discretionary authority of the County Council.
+58 This new section gives general nonbinding direction to the discretionary authority of the County Council.
 Changed since Consolidated Draft: this language is refined.

-60 This section carries forward the current procedure for establishment of a planned development zoning district in the Sec.
+59 This section carries forward the current procedure for establishment of a planned development zoning district in the Sec.
 26-59 of the current LDC, with modifications.
 Where the current provisions require review of a planned development simultaneously as a proposed Zoning Map amendment and a land development permit application, the procedure in this section treats planned development approval as a Zoning Map amendment, consistent with the S.C.
 Code (see Sec.
 6-29-740).
 Subsequent development on the rezoned land may require additional development approvals and/or permits, such as land development permits and building permits.